mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Live Hive activation

-1. Go back to the OneUI interface:
+1. Go back to the OneUI interface.

    `http://<docker_IP_address>:8081`

-2. Click on the **fusion-server-sandbox-hdp** link in the **HCFS HDP** zone.
-This will open the UI for this zone in a new tab.
+2. Click on the **fusion-server-sandbox-hdp** link in the **HCFS HDP** zone to open the UI for this zone in a new tab.

 3. Click on **Settings -> Live Hive: Plugin Activation**, then scroll back to the top of the page and click **Activate**.

-When prompted click the link to reload the page, then go back to the OneUI tab.
+4. When prompted reload the page, then go back to the OneUI tab.

 ### Setup Databricks in Fusion

+[//]: <Awaiting improvements in ONEUI-1222>

-1. Go to the Fusion UI for the ADLS Gen2 zone by clicking on the **fusion-server-adls2** link, which will open in a new tab.
+1. Go to the Fusion UI for the ADLS Gen2 zone by clicking on the **fusion-server-adls2** link, which will open a new tab.

 2. Enter your Databricks Configuration details on the Settings page (as mentioned in the [Info you will require](#info-you-will-require) section) and **Update**.